Periodic Gravitational Lensing with Oscillating Boson Stars

 \textbf{Deflection angle.} Photon trajectories follow null geodesics.
 Restricting to the equatorial plane ($\vartheta=\pi/2$), the geodesic equations read

-where primes denote derivatives with respect to an affine parameter $\varsigma$ along the geodesic.
-A given null geodesic can be specified by the time~$\hat{t}$ and radius~$\hat{r}$ of closest approach.
-We integrate the geodesic equations with initial data
+Here, in the geodesic equations, primes denote derivatives with respect to an affine parameter $\varsigma$.
+We specify a given null geodesic by the time $\hat{t}$ and radius $\hat{r}$ of closest approach and impose the initial data

 which fix the trajectory and its impact parameter.
 The deflection angle is then